padajar/padajar.github.io/_pages/economics.md

 “[Evaluating Strategic Play: Manipulations with Symmetric Information in the Boston Mechanism]({% link /assets/esp-manipulations.pdf %})"
 : *Undergraduate Thesis advised by Parag Pathak.
 2021.*
 : I [work a lot with ESP]({{ site.baseurl }}/education#esp) and their programs, and for my thesis, I’m analyzing the mechanism ESP uses to assign students to classes, a variant of the Boston system extended to many-to-many matching.
 My initial proposal considered a lot of topics, like "better" mechanisms and the welfare gains/losses due to strategic play.
 While I'd love to delve into those topics, time constraints led me to focus in on whether a student with symmetric information (in the spirit of Roth + Rothblum (1999)) can benefit by misreporting their strategies.
-Writing a thesis was fully optional for me, but I decided to do it because of my interest in market design and to see how I enjoyed a larger research project .
+Writing a thesis was fully optional for me, but I decided to do it because of my interest in market design and to see how I enjoyed a larger research project.
 In the end, my feelings about finishing a thesis played a non-zero role in my choice to enroll in grad school (versus working in industry).

 “[A Rising Tide for All or Wave for One?: The Effect of Charter School Competition on District Achievement]({% link /assets/charters.pdf %})”
 : *Written for 14.33.
 Selected MIT Undergraduate Journal of Economics, Vol. XX.
 2021.*